spiraldb/fsst/README.md

 **NOTE: This current implementation is still in-progress and is not production ready, please use at your own risk.**

+**NOTE: This crate only works on little-endian architectures currently.
+There are no current plans to support big-endian targets.**

 [whitepaper]: https://www.vldb.org/pvldb/vol13/p2649-boncz.pdf
 [MIT-licensed implementation]: https://github.com/cwida/fsst